Why diagnostics may be the most important weapon in the fight against cancer.

 Perhaps the most promising cancer-fighting weapon to emerge in recent years has come in the form of molecular and genomic science.

-At Roche, we are leveraging personalised diagnostics to tailor cancer treatments to each patient’s molecular profile.
+At Roche Diagnostics, we are leveraging personalised cancer diagnostics to tailor treatments to each patient’s molecular profile.
 This allows us to not only identify candidates for clinical trials but also to predict and monitor patients’ responses to treatment.

 As we delve deeper into personalised medicine, the gap between diagnostics and treatment will continue to close.
 As it does, it will be incumbent upon us all to ensure that the tools and technologies of our field are leveraged to their full potential.